kmehrad/GenAI-Hub/README.md

 ### Testing Status

-No notebook execution report has been generated yet.

 Notebook execution results are written to `reports/notebook_uv_execution.json` by `tools/execute_notebooks.py`.
 Source notebook outputs are preserved unless they are explicitly inspected and proven safe to remove.